Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 **Modules:** `Angular consists of different design patterns like components, directives, pipes, and services, which help in the smooth creation of applications.`
 **Dependency injection:** `Components dependent on other components can be easily worked around using this feature.` `Other generic advantages include clean and maintainable code, unit testing, reusable components, data binding, and excellent responsive experience.`

+### 7. What are Templates in Angular?

+`Angular Templates are written with HTML that contains Angular-specific elements and attributes.
+In combination with the model and controller's information, these templates are further rendered to provide a dynamic view to the user.`